Mallory McMorrow: Political career

-In June 2021, McMorrow introduced Senate Resolution 57, the third time it had been introduced, which proposed to declare June as Gun Violence Awareness Month.
-The resolution was not adopted by the senate, instead being referred to the State Government Operations Committee.
-She also introduced Senate Resolution 58, which asked the United States Congress to authorize the installation of electric vehicle charging stations at rest areas along the Interstate Highway System and allow charging station providers to charge a fee for public use of the stations.
-Also that month, she co-sponsored the reintroduction of Senate Resolution 60, introduced by Senator Jeremy Moss, which proposed declaring June as Pride Month in Michigan.
+In June 2021, McMorrow co-sponsored the reintroduction of Senate Resolution 60, introduced by Senator Jeremy Moss, which proposed declaring June as Pride Month in Michigan.
 The resolution was adopted.

-In April 2022, Republican State Senator Lana Theis claimed in a campaign fundraising email that McMorrow wanted to "groom and sexualize kindergartners."
-On April 19, 2022, McMorrow took to the senate floor to defend herself against Theis' accusations, stating:

-"I am the biggest threat to your hollow, hateful scheme.
-Because you can't claim that you are targeting marginalized kids in the name of 'parental rights' if another parent is standing up to say no. You say, 'She's a groomer.
-She supports pedophilia.
-She wants children to believe that they were responsible for slavery and to feel bad about themselves because they're white.'
-I am a straight, white, Christian, married, suburban mom who knows that the very notion that learning about slavery or redlining or systemic racism somehow means that children are being taught to feel bad or hate themselves because they are white is absolute nonsense.
-No child alive today is responsible for slavery.
-No one in this room is responsible for slavery.
-But each and every single one of us bears responsibility for writing the next chapter of history... we are not responsible for the past.
-We also cannot change the past.
-We can't pretend that it didn't happen, or deny people their very right to exist."

-Neither Theis nor the Michigan Republican Party apologized for the false accusations, and Theis did not respond to McMorrow's speech on the senate floor.
+In April 2022, Republican State Senator Lana Theis claimed in a campaign fundraising email that McMorrow wanted to "groom and sexualize kindergartners" and teach that "8-year-olds are responsible for slavery" On April 19, 2022, McMorrow took to the senate floor to defend herself against Theis's accusations, stating: "I am a straight, white, Christian, married, suburban mom who knows that the very notion that learning about slavery or redlining or systemic racism somehow means that children are being taught to feel bad or hate themselves because they are white is absolute nonsense."
+Neither Theis nor the Michigan Republican Party apologized for their accusations, and Theis did not respond to McMorrow's speech on the senate floor.
 McMorrow's speech, which she uploaded to social media platforms, received over one million views just a few hours after it was posted.
-As of May 26, 2022, the video of McMorrow's speech has more than 15 million views on Twitter alone.

 During redistricting following the 2020 United States census, prior to the 2022 elections, Michigan's independent redistricting commission merged McMorrow's district with the district represented by fellow Democrat Marshall Bullock.
 In the primary election held August 2, 2022, McMorrow defeated Bullock for the Democratic Party's nomination for the 8th District.
-McMorrow went on to defeat her opponent, Brandon Ronald Simpson in November general election.
-On November 17, 2022, McMorrow announced that she would serve as senate majority whip in 102nd senate session.
+McMorrow defeated Republican Brandon Ronald Simpson in the November general election.
+On November 17, 2022, McMorrow announced that she would serve as Senate Majority Whip in 102nd Senate session.

+On August 19, 2024, McMorrow delivered a speech at the Democratic National Convention and brought out a giant copy of the roughly 900-page Project 2025.
+It became one of the Democratic Party's most consistent tools against the campaign of Donald Trump and she said, "They went ahead and wrote down all the extreme things that Trump wants to do in the next four years".
+She gave her support to Kamala Harris for president.
+McMorrow's debut book, Hate Won't Win: Find Your Power and Leave This Place Better Than We Found It, was published by Hachette Book Group on March 25, 2025.

+While expressing respect for Democratic Party leaders, McMorrow privately wrote to Joe Biden in July 2024 urging him to step down from the ticket and expressed the need for new leadership in the party in March 2025.

+In April 2025, McMorrow announced that she would run in the Democratic primary to replace United States Senator Gary Peters, who had announced he would not stand for re-election in 2026.

+McMorrow has been advised by the Democratic operative Lis Smith since 2022.

+Political positions

+Often labeled a progressive, McMorrow instead calls herself a pragmatist.
+She has said that she would not have won her district if she aligned with far-left politics.